 Single sign-on (SSO) enables operators to delegate identity authentication to browser-enabled OIDC providers (e.g. Okta) to allow users to self-serve ACL tokens to manage groups of services, namespaces, KV, central config, etc. Consul enterprise customers can now adopt the same workflow to provision tokens for services and users based on SSO identity.

 The Consul 1.8 release enables an easier adoption path for service mesh and for adding enterprise governance requirements.
 We would like to thank our active community members who have been invaluable in adding new features, reporting bugs, and improving the documentation for Consul in this release.
-For more information on getting started using one of our gateway features (WAN Federation over Mesh Gateway), please refer to our learn website.
+Visit our Learn page for more information on getting started using our gateway features WAN Federation over mesh gateways, ingress gateways, and terminating gateways.